rflamino/StellaBlue/README.md

 Using a fpga blaster; upload the "retro2600.pof" file via "Active Serial Programming".
 The device is EPCS4.
 Check the programming options "Program/Configure; Verifiy and Blank-Check".

+The file "CartridgeGuide.stl" contains a Cartridge Guide socket.
+Print it! - with a 3D printer :)

 rflamino AKA (Reinaldo de Sales Flamino)
 Website:	[hackaday.io/rflamino]